-- 1. the Principle of Least Privilege; and - 2. requirements of Multi-Party Control.
+- 1. the Principle of Least Privilege; and - 2. requirements of Multi-Party Controlthe Principle of Separation of Duties.

 The CA MUST ensure personnel assigned to a Trusted Role act only within the scope of their Trusted Role(s) when performing responsibilities, using privileges, or using access assigned to that Trusted Role.